Olson Tree Care

 5. Lower branches (with the exception of sun starved areas) are higher in photosynthate production.

-6. Lower branches help with the effects of Drought on a Tree.
+6. Lower branches help with the effects of Tree Drought.

-Full removal of lower branches is a thumbs down for Arborists in most cases.
+Full removal of lower branches is a thumbs down for ISA Certified Des Moines Arborists in most cases.
 The appropriate course of action is lower thinning cuts to each branch while retaining the health of that branch. (limit elongation)

-It is a difficult battle for Tree Services as many perceive value in Tree Trimming Techniques.
-Often without proper Arborist Consultation a Tree Owner may be increasing costs down the line.
+It is a difficult battle for Tree Services as many perceive value in Tree Pruning Techniques.
+Often without proper Consultation a Tree Owner may be increasing costs down the line.

 Lower Branch Removal Alternatives.

-Decades of society “trimming trees up” (combined with very little pushback from those in Tree Service) has left a hole when it comes to alternative pruning methods to Lower Branch Removal.
+Decades of society “trimming trees up” (combined with very little pushback from Tree Services) has left a hole when it comes to alternative pruning methods to Lower Branch Removal.

 What are some alternatives?